joao-conde/joao-conde/README.md

 - [Chip8 Emulator](https://github.com/joao-conde/chip8-emulator) - A Chip8 emulator, try it [here!](https://joao-conde.github.io/chip8-emulator/)

-- [Competitive Programming](https://github.com/joao-conde/competitive-programming) - Solutions for programming contests and practice exercises from online judges and some competitions I attended

 - [Coffee Break](https://github.com/joao-conde/feup-djco-coffeebreak) - A video gaming quest for coffee ☕

 - [Minix Vice](https://github.com/joao-conde/feup-lcom) - A racing game and necessary timer, keyboard, mouse, and graphics drivers to run it on a slightly modified image of the [Minix OS](https://www.minix3.org/)